Using Video for Instruction

 More information can be found on our Adobe Connect Tutorial page.

-Zoom.us - a free web-based video conferencing solution that is requires no user account creation and is easy to set up, join, and manage.
-This option is great for quick meetings, with a limited number of participants.
+Southern has purchased limited user licenses of Zoom, a video conferencing solution that is requires no user account creation for students to access and is easy to set up, join, and manage.
+This option is great for meetings that primarily focus on group discussions where multiple users will be on video and audio at the same time.

 Once a medium is decided, consider: